herebythere/parsley/README.md

 Render any document structure in XML.

-## How does Parsley parse XML?

-Parsley linearly streams XML.
-It does not use ASTs.
-It's more akin to audio buffers and DSP.

 ## Notes for developers

-Parsley was built to decouple XML parsing from the DOM.
+I built Parsley to decouple XML from the DOM.

-XML is well suited for many kinds of document structures.
-However, it's usually restricted to the DOM in the browser.

 I render lots of stuff in the browser that isn't DOM: audio, video, WebGL, and SVG.

-Consistent multimedia experiences need document structure and could benefit from being represented in XML.
+Consistent multimedia experiences can benefit from document structure and being represented in XML.

-So I built Parsley to help me render whatever I want in the browser.

 ## License